 A number of existing activities are continuing under this consolidated program:

 The focus of Australia's basic education support is on improving learning outcomes, specifically literacy and numeracy in the early years, through building school leadership capacity, improved teacher practice and education sector policy and systems.
-A key focus is to support implementation of the Ministry of Education's new child-centred basic education curriculum and the training of teachers.
+A key focus is to support implementation of the Ministry of Education's child-centred basic education curriculum and strengthening teaching practice.

 Australia is providing direct support to the Ministry of Education to improve teacher quality and student learning through the Professional Learning and Mentoring program.
 The program was launched in April 2016 and involves tailored training for school leaders, backed up by regular classroom observation and in-classroom mentoring of teachers by international and national mentors.
 The program will be rolled out nationally over five years.
 Australia also supports the Ministry of Education to distribute its new national curriculum.

-Through the Education and Literacy Materials Partnership, Australia is supporting the Alola Foundation, a Timorese non-government organisation, to train primary and pre-school teachers, and to provide mobile library services to schools and communities throughout Timor-Leste.
-In 2015, Australia distributed over 460,000 early grade readers in Tetun to every primary school in Timor-Leste.
+Australia is also supporting the Alola Foundation, a Timorese non-government organisation, to deliver components of the Professional Learning and Mentoring Program, with a focus on teacher training and to provide mobile library services to schools and communities throughout Timor-Leste.
 More than 200 scholarships are provided each year for disadvantaged girls to complete secondary school, assisting with education costs and living expenses such as transport, food and clothing.

-Australia funds the Catholic Institute for Teacher Education to provide a recognised Bachelor of Education program to approximately 50 student teachers annually.
+Australia funds the Catholic Institute for Teacher Education to provide a recognised Bachelor of Education program to approximately 50 student teachers annually and to also deliver the Professional Learning and Mentoring Program.

 Australia is funding the Mother Tongue Pilot through the UNESCO National Commission.
 Under the pilot, the Timor-Leste Government's Mother Tongue Policy is being implemented in 11 schools across three districts to improve literacy and numeracy.

 Australia is the largest bilateral donor supporting Timor-Leste's health sector and focuses support on improving maternal and child health.
-The program aims to improve the continuum of care for maternal and child health including family planning and antenatal care, delivery and postnatal care and critical care for infants and children.
+The program aims to improve the continuum of care for maternal and child health including family planning and antenatal care, delivery and postnatal care.

-Australia is funding the rollout of midwife training to ensure safe births and quality postnatal care for women.
+Australia is funding midwifery training to ensure safe births and quality postnatal care for women.
 The Liga Inan 'Connecting Mums' program is using simple mobile phone technology to facilitate communication and build trust between expectant and new mothers and community health workers.
+More than 25,000 mothers have registered for Liga Inan since 2015.

 Australia is working directly with the Ministry of Health to improve health transport.
 The Health Ambulance and Transport project operates across Timor-Leste with almost 100 ambulances and multi-function vehicles delivering lifesaving transport to patients, 35 per cent of which are pregnant mothers experiencing complications.

-Together with the Timorese Ministry of Health, the Royal Australasian College of Surgeons is implementing the Family Medicine Program to develop the clinical skills of approximately 200 junior doctors, including future general practitioners and tertiary specialists in Surgery, Paediatrics, Obstetrics, Anaesthesia and Emergency Medicine.
+Together with the Timorese Ministry of Health, the Royal Australasian College of Surgeons is implementing the Family Medicine Program to develop the clinical skills of more than 200 junior doctors, including future general practitioners and tertiary specialists in Surgery, Paediatrics, Obstetrics, Anaesthesia and Internal Medicine.

-Australia is also funding in-country partners to provide family planning services nationally as well as health systems strengthening with support to improving national health information systems and public financial management.
+Australia is also funding health systems strengthening with support to improving national health information systems and public financial management.

 Hamutuk – Nutrition Collective Impact Pilot